COVID-19 in British Columbia by the numbers

 We've decided to put them all here as a reference, and they will be updated regularly as the government provides more data.

-It's important to note there are several caveats to the information: B.C. has never provided detailed data on Sundays and stopped providing data on Saturdays starting in June, for example.
+It's important to note there are several caveats to the information: B.C. has never provided detailed data on Sundays and stopped providing data on Saturdays starting in June 2020, for example.
+Beginning late December 2021, the province quickly restricted testing to people who weren't immunocompromised or unvaccinated.
 As time has gone on, certain metrics have mattered more than others in evaluating how "well" different jurisdictions have done in combating the virus.

 But we hope these charts are helpful in your broad understanding of how COVID-19 is affecting this province.